denghuichao/media-get/README.md

 # MediaGet - You-Get Web Interface

-A beautiful web interface for the powerful you-get media downloader utility with user authentication.
+A beautiful web interface for the powerful you-get media downloader utility with user authentication and asynchronous download processing.

 ## Features

 - **User Authentication**: Secure sign-in/sign-up with Clerk
 - **URL Analysis**: Analyze any media URL to see available formats and quality options
-- **Format Selection**: Choose from multiple video/audio formats and quality levels
-- **Direct Downloads**: Download media files directly through the web interface (requires authentication)
+- **Asynchronous Downloads**: Download tasks are queued and processed in the background
+- **Real-time Progress**: See download progress and status updates
 - **Download Dashboard**: View download history and manage downloads (authenticated users only)
 - **100+ Supported Sites**: Works with YouTube, Twitter, Instagram, TikTok, and many more
-- **Real-time Progress**: See download progress and status updates
+- **Database Persistence**: All user data and download tasks are stored in SQLite database
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices

+## Architecture

+The application now uses an asynchronous architecture:

+1. **Frontend**: React application with real-time task status polling
+2. **API Server**: Express.js server that handles requests and manages tasks
+3. **Database**: SQLite database for persistent storage
+4. **Worker Process**: Background worker that processes download tasks

 ## Prerequisites